Print this page

 Let all Muslims be in no doubt whatsoever.
 This attack in London against innocent civilians cannot be justified under Islamic Law.

 The evidences are now well known to this fact and only the most stubborn and ignorant of Islamic Law and its aims and objectives can refuse to believe this.
-For those who wish to still debate the legal 'permissibility' of such an atrocity, let them refer to the English version of "The Sanctity of Human Life" (this book will be posted, God Willing, on this site).
+For those who wish to still debate the legal 'permissibility' of such an atrocity, let them refer to the English version of The Sanctity of Human Life.

-As Muslims, if we don't feel an utter revulsion at such attacks, then we must seriously consider our level and quality of faith (īmān).
+As Muslims, if we don't feel an utter revulsion at such attacks, then we must seriously consider our level and quality of faith (iman).
 It does not befit those who carry the divine message of peace and justice that is Islam to have such hatred and disregard against our fellow neighbours and human beings.

 There are no ifs and buts about this, regardless of international events and foreign policies.
 The heart which rejoices in the massacre of innocent people is anything but a heart, whatever 'justification' it might find from the continuing massacres and injustices in foreign Muslim lands.

 Whoever wants Islam to be promoted throughout the world only does so because they wish for justice and divine knowledge to prevail over the oppression we witness today.
 Is what we have seen yesterday the precursor of justice and knowledge or rather ignorance and oppression?
-Will we also, those who claim to bring the panacea to this utter chaos, descend to the same depths of the same depraved fanatics that are orchestrating the destruction of our Community (ummah)?
+Will we also, those who claim to bring the panacea to this utter chaos, descend to the same depths of the same depraved fanatics that are orchestrating the destruction of our Community ('ummah)?

 This is not the Prophetic Guidance (al-hady an-nabawi).
-Rather we are as our guide and leader, the Prophet Muhammad, described himself, peace be upon him, that, "Of a surety, I was not sent as a Bringer of curses; indeed I was sent as a Mercy."
+Rather we are as our guide and leader, the Prophet Muhammad, described himself, peace be upon him, that, "Of a surety, I was not sent as a bringer of curses; indeed I was sent as a Mercy."
 [Recorded by Muslim]

 Advice to Muslims

-One feels it is vital to consider the following points in response to the tragedy to have hit our capital city
+One feels it is vital to consider the following points in response to the tragedy to have hit our capital city:

-Advice to non-Muslims
+Advice to Non-Muslims

 And God knows best.